gregor-smith/torrentrss/README.md

 * Configuration is a simple JSON file with a well-commented schema for reference
 * Keeps track of episode numbers, so no downloading last week's episode when you've already seen it
 * Uses regular expressions to match RSS entries
-* Can pass torrent URLs to commands instead of downloading and passing torrent files (enabled by default)
 * Can use a custom user agent for downloading each feed
 * Can set custom commands to be run on the path or URL for each subscription
-* Can download torrent files to a custom directory for each subscription (by default the operating system's temporary directory is used)

 ### Requirements
-Python 3.6 or newer, and the following packages:
+Python 3.7 or newer, and the following packages:

 * `click`
 * `requests`